-Adult Learning
+Community Learning

-We have exciting new developments in English conversation and ESL as we enter 2023.
+We have exciting new developments in English conversation and English Language Learning (ESL) as we enter 2023.
 In the last 4 months, tutor-learner pairs online and across nine different locations nearly doubled from 15 to 28.
-Many adult learners have accomplished significant goals, such as advancing to the intermediate level in their English lessons, receiving praise for their gains in English pronunciation, and beginning college-level coursework with the help of their tutors.
+Many adult learners have accomplished significant goals, such as advancing to the intermediate level in their English lessons, receiving praise for their gains in English pronunciation, and beginning collegelevel coursework with the help of their tutors.

 We've had over 500 people attend our weekly English conversation groups since last August across six locations and online.
 We began three different weekly ESL sessions with qualified instructors (online, in North Fair Oaks, and in Millbrae) with over 70 student registrations and more than 50% attendance.
-We have referred 26 people to Cell-Ed and enrolled two new Career Online High School students.
-We partnered with The Council on American-Islamic Relations (CAIR) to assist seven community members with their citizenship applications in Half Moon Bay and are hosting another set of events in North Fair Oaks at the end of January.
-We hosted a virtual training for library staff with US Citizenship and Immigration Services (USCIS) about accessing resources on their website for patrons and the eligibility requirements for naturalization.
+We have referred 26 people to Cell-Ed - an accessible cell-phone based learning platform for literacy, numeracy, ESL, and citizenship, and enrolled two new Career Online High School students - in this program, adult students earn a fully accredited high school diploma.
+We partnered with The Council on American-Islamic Relations to assist seven community members with their citizenship applications in Half Moon Bay and are hosting another set of events in North Fair Oaks at the end of January.
+We hosted a virtual training for library staff with US Citizenship and Immigration Services about accessing resources on their website for patrons and the eligibility requirements for naturalization.